trimble-oss/website-modus.trimble.com/content/foundations/icon-definitions.md

 - Inspect your final icon for any superfluous anchor nodes (e.g. nodes on straight lines due to cutting shapes, broken curves, etc.) and fix/smooth/remove accordingly.
 - To keep angle consistent, it is recommended to keep diagonal lines on a 45 or 25 degree angle, if possible.
 - To ensure exchangeability of vector code, stroke should be converted to outline stroke.
-  Icons cannot change from solid to line or line to solid when changing states.
+  Icons cannot change from solid to outlined or outlined to solid when changing states.
 - All icons should comply with our [accessibility guidelines](/foundations/accessibility).

 ## Mobile Tap Targeting